fvmformal/fvm/doc/sphinx/source/examples.rst

 This examples belongs to the GRLIB IP library from Gaisler: https://www.gaisler.com/grlib-ip-library.
-This is the first example in which several libraries are used; the sources must be added in the order they are compiled, as mentioned in :py:func:`fvm.FvmFramework.add_vhdl_source`.
+This is the first example in which several libraries are used; the sources must be added in the order the libraries are compiled, as explained in :py:func:`fvm.FvmFramework.add_vhdl_source`.

 This case presents enormous computational complexity: a 64-bit dividend divided by a 32-bit divisor.
 This will make it impossible to verify data